VedantKarne/routerush-island/docs/algorithms.md

 # 🎨 Algorithms Implemented

-This document provides detailed information about the pathfinding algorithms implemented in RouteRush Island.
+This document describes the pathfinding algorithms implemented in RouteRush Island, along with the BMSSP-inspired performance simulator used for educational visualization.

 ---

 ## Dijkstra's Algorithm

-Single-source shortest path algorithm using a priority queue.
-Optimal for non-negative weighted graphs.
+Classic single-source shortest path algorithm for graphs with non-negative edge weights.

 **Time Complexity**: O((V + E) log V)

 **How it works**:

-1. Initialize distances from source to all vertices as infinite
+1. Initialize all distances to ∞
-2. Set distance to source as 0
+2. Set the source distance to 0
-3. Use a priority queue to always process the vertex with minimum distance
+3. Use a priority queue to repeatedly select the closest unprocessed vertex
-4. For each vertex, relax all adjacent edges
+4. Relax all outgoing edges
-5. Continue until the destination is reached or all vertices are processed
+5. Continue until all vertices are processed or the target is reached

-**Best for**: Finding the shortest path in graphs with non-negative edge weights
+**Best for**: Graphs with non-negative weights.

 **Learn more**: [Dijkstra's Algorithm on Wikipedia](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)